 Iron & Salt

 Two developments were responsible for the success of the Hallstatt culture.
 The first came around the beginning of the 1st millennium BCE and spread over the next two or three centuries in what is sometimes called the Urnfield period (1300-800 BCE and equivalent to Hallstatt A & B) after the practice of burying cremated remains in urns.
 Iron smelting technology and know-how saw the Hallstatt culture make a leap forward in terms of making stronger metal objects.
-Iron was used to make better tools, sturdier agricultural equipment, stronger metal-rimmed wheels, and sharper and more durable weapons than in the preceding Bronze Age.
+Iron was used to make better tools, sturdier agricultural equipment, stronger metal-rimmed wheels, and sharper and more durable weapons like iron swords than in the preceding Bronze Age.
 The abundance of local iron also meant that it could be traded as raw material, and this was typically done in the form of ingots shaped like a double pyramid or simple rods weighing up to 9 kg (20 lbs) each.

 The second factor in the prosperity of the Hallstatt culture was the exploitation of local rock salt deposits.
 Salt was needed to preserve meat, and it was traded with neighbouring cultures.
-Salt was first extracted from natural briny springs using evaporation, but from the 8th century BCE, the much more efficient method of mining was used.
+Salt was first extracted from natural briny springs using evaporation, but from the 8th century BCE, the much more efficient method of salt mining was used.
 The passages of the salt mines at Hallstatt run for 3,750 metres (4,100 yards), go down to a depth of 215 metres (700 ft), and span an area of 30,000 square metres (320,00 square feet).

 Artefacts related to the mining of salt have been preserved by the high content of salt in the soil around Hallstatt.
 These objects include picks, leather sacks for carrying rocks, and resinous torches.
 Copper was another precious raw material found in this region and then exported.